AstroJr0/matha-lib/README.md

 ---
 ## Documentation
 Sorry.
-Im too lazyy to write the whole documentation in this MD file. what? you cant use it properly?
+Im too lazyy to write the whole documentation in this MD file. what? you can't use it properly?
 Then it's okay!
 Just go to your desired function's file, I have documented everything there! :)